 TV, DVD, NON-THEATRICAL, INTERNET, CINEMA

 Polly Maggoo is the pseudo-portrait of a super model.
 Thirty years ahead of its time, it satirizes TV's top model feeding frenzy, the world of fashion and brainwashing in general...
-Watching Polly Maggoo today is a rare pleasure, plus a real surprise
+The eye of William Klein in the fashion world made it an iconic movie.

 There's no movie like it before or since.
 It abounds with visual inventions and right-on perceptions.
 Thirty years ahead of its time, it satirizes TV's top model feeding frenzy, the world of fashion and brainwashing in general.
 The film's caustic dialogue and wicked humor strike home unerringly.
 With terrible, and terribly funny, far-sightedness Klein had foreseen the diarrhea of media bullshit.The film's designer justifies dressing women in aluminium with a tirade of pretentious creator-speak.
 "You are a galvanizer and I am galvanized" yelps fashion-victim Violette Leduc, as pundits launch into vapid psycho-historical explanations.